haluska/MediaButtons/README.md

 * Play/Pause
 * Next Track

-I know a lot of us are thinking, 'My keyboard already does that!'
-Yeah, mine does, too, but you know what?
-I didn't build my keyboard and that's what I wanted to do.

-So I needed to start making a list of requirements.
-Here's what I wanted:
+My list of requirements:

 1. Fun -- I want to build this myself
 2. Free -- I want to use hardware that I already own
 3. Simple -- I want to use USB and send the actual Media Keystrokes

-Now I needed to decide what microcontroller I was going to use.
+Now to decide what microcontroller to use.

 ## Microcontroller